0xd0ni/sirs-submission/REPORT.md

     "consultationRecords": ""
   }
   ```
-  Each key has exactly the same name as the keys present in the original document core format.
+  Each key has exactly the same name as the keys present in the original core document format.

-  Each value corresponds to the base 64 encoded and symmetric key secured representation of the value present in the core format.
+  Each value corresponds to the base 64 encoded and symmetric key secured representation of the values present in the core format.

-  Note that: each value in the record object is secured with a different AES symmetric key, more on that in **`metadata`**
+  Note that: each value in the record object is secured with a different AES symmetric key, more on that in **`metadata`**.

-- **`metadata`**,
+- **`metadata`**

   The metadata object has the format shown bellow: